-Plastic Packaging The Facts Plastic waste has fast become a priority point for government, companies and consumers alike as the damage caused to the environment by the use of single use plastics is being constantly highlighted in the news and, most recently, in documentary shows such as Frozen Planet II.
+From Theresa May's 25-year environmental plan to the war against singleuse plastics, it's more apparent than ever that plastic is now at the top of the sustainability agenda for individuals and organisations alike.

 But with so many terms, variances and factors to consider - from biodegradable to compostable, bioplastic to conventional - understanding plastics can be a minefield.

-This simple factsheet aims to cut through the jargon and support you in understanding plastics, allowing you to make a more informed - and hopefully, greener - decision when it comes to disposal of plastic.
-Understanding Plastics
+This simple factsheet aims to cut through the jargon and support you in understanding plastics, allowing you to make a more informed - and hopefully, greener - decision when it comes to disposal.

+Services

+UNDERSTANDING PLASTICS

+NON-BIODEGRADABLE

-Non-Biodegradable Features: Durable, long-lasting, high strength Recyclable: Can be recycled - as long as it's collected and sorted into separate material reprocessing streams.
-Issues: It is imperative that the route for recycling or disposal does not compromise other recycling routes.
-This is because if non-biodegradable plastics enter the composting process, the final product can be contaminated.
+Features?
+Durable, long-lasting, high strength

+Recyclable?
+Can be recycled - as long as it's collected and sorted into separate material reprocessing streams.

+Issues?
+It is imperative that the route for recycling or disposal does not compromise other recycling routes.
+This is because if nonbiodegradable plastics enter the composting process, the final product can be contaminated.